 Performing 12 to 18 sets per week is likely a great starting point for anyone looking to grow their legs.
 More advanced trainees could potentially exceed 18 sets per week if their goal is to grow a specific part of the legs over another.
 Choose three to four exercises from this list and divvy up your training sets equally among them.
 Try to balance movements that focus on hip flexion/extension and knee flexion/extension for equalized development and stimulus.

-The exercises you choose play a significant role in the muscles being worked.
-Muscles of the leg work in synchronicity to achieve a wide range of movement patterns.
+The exercises you choose play a significant role in the muscles that bear the most load.
+Your leg muscles work in synchronicity to achieve a wide range of movement patterns.
 Therefore, different muscles will be biased more depending on the actions being performed.
 When choosing exercises to perform, you want to pick exercises that:

 - Give sufficient load to the muscle without excessive stress on the surrounding joints.